How to Dehydrate Rhubarb

 "Yunky" !!

-When I was a kid, I remember going to the back garden and even nipping over the neighbor's fence—to break off stalks of rhubarb (the shame of it), and then rushing home with it!
+When I was a kid, I remember going through our back garden—nipping over the neighbor's fence—and breaking off stalks of rhubarb (the shame of it), and then rushing home with it!

-Maybe this is something I should grow myself? ... then I don't have to scale walls and fences and get skinned knees!
+Maybe this is something I should grow myself so I don't have to hop fences and get skinned knees?

-Back in the kitchen with my goodies, I dipped the ends into sugar and ate it raw.
+Back in the kitchen with my pilfered rhubarb stalks: I'd dip the raw end into a bowl of sugar and ate it raw.
 OMG.
-I used to eat too much of it and ended up with a stomachache!
+I used to eat too much of it and ended up with stomachache!

 Great Rhubarb in the UK!

-As mentioned above about my having rhubarb in the neighbor's yard, I think I remember seeing a few stalks growing in our own yard too—but it's that 'grass is greener on the other side' syndrome!
-LOL
+As mentioned above about my eating rhubarb from the neighbor's yard, I think I remember seeing a few stalks growing in our own yard too—but it's that 'grass is always greener on the other side' syndrome!
+LOL (Yeah, whatever you say, Susan, we believe you).

 I'm comparing this to where I live now, in sunny hot central Florida.
-When you get older, you realize that when you were young you didn't even know that something as special as fresh rhubarb would become something not to take for granted.
+When you get older, you realize that when you were young you didn't know that something as special as fresh rhubarb would become something to not take for granted.

 Rhubarb in our local grocery store is not cheap, so when it's in season at the store, I get busy dehydrating rhubarb!